-PEAK Award honourees attend the PEAK Awards 2022 on May 11, 2022 as guests of the AWF.
-We encourage friends, family and colleagues to attend as well but given the AWF is a non-profit organization we are unable to complimentary tickets to supporters of honourees.
+PEAK Award honourees attend the PEAK Awards on May 3rd, 2023 as guests of the AWF.
+We encourage friends, family and colleagues to attend as well but given the AWF is a non-profit organization we are unable to provide complimentary tickets to supporters of honourees.